This lecture presents the Medical Informatics Platform's data federation in epilepsy.

-The simulation of the virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved results in clinics.
-The fundamentals of epilepsy are explained.
-On this basis, the concept of epilepsy simulation is developed.
+In this lesson, the simulation of a virtual epileptic patient is presented as an example of advanced brain simulation as a translational approach to deliver improved clinical results.
+You will learn about the fundamentals of epilepsy, as well as the concepts underlying epilepsy simulation.
 By using an iPython notebook, the detailed process of this approach is explained step by step.
 In the end, you are able to perform simple epilepsy simulations your own.

 Explore how to setup an epileptic seizure simulation with the TVB graphical user interface.
 This lesson will show you how to program the epileptor model in the brain network to simulate a epileptic seizure originating in the hippocampus.
 It will also show how to upload and view mouse connectivity data, as well as give a short introduction to the python script interface of TVB.

-Learn how to simulate seizure events and epilepsy in The Virtual Brain.
-We will look at the paper: On the Nature of Seizure Dynamics which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
+In this lesson you will learn how to simulate seizure events and epilepsy in The Virtual Brain.
+We will look at the paper On the Nature of Seizure Dynamics, which describes a new local model called the Epileptor, and apply this same model in The Virtual Brain.
 This is part 1 of 2 in a series explaining how to use the Epileptor.
 In this part, we focus on setting up the parameters.

 In this lecture, the speaker demonstrates Neurokernel's module interfacing feature by using it to integrate independently developed models of olfactory and vision LPUs based upon experimentally obtained connectivity information.

-Félix-Antoine Fortin from Calcul Québec gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hand-on tutorial.
+This lesson gives an introduction to high-performance computing with the Compute Canada network, first providing an overview of use cases for HPC and then a hands-on tutorial.
 Though some examples might seem specific to the Calcul Québec, all computing clusters in the Compute Canada network share the same software modules and environments.

-The Canadian Open Neuroscience Platform (CONP) Portal is a web interface that facilitates open science for the neuroscience community by simplifying global access to and sharing of datasets and tools.
+This lesson provides a short overview of the main features of the Canadian Open Neuroscience Platform (CONP) Portal, a web interface that facilitates open science for the neuroscience community by simplifying global access to and sharing of datasets and tools.
 The Portal internalizes the typical cycle of a research project, beginning with data acquisition, followed by data processing with published tools, and ultimately the publication of results with a link to the original dataset.

-Shawn Brown presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance-computing facilities across Canada and around the world.
+This talk presents an overview of CBRAIN, a web-based platform that allows neuroscientists to perform computationally intensive data analyses by connecting them to high-performance computing facilities across Canada and around the world.